SpeckNoob/Nokotan-Enjoyers-V2/README.md

 ## Ultrasonic Sensor
 ----
-This year`s robot we changed from laser based distance sensor to the normal ultrasonic sensor, this is because last year we  noticed that the black walls around the circuit were absorbing the laser, thus making very difficult to have precise information.
+This year`s robot we changed from laser based distance sensor to the HC-SR04 ultrasonic sensor , this is because last year we  noticed that the black walls around the circuit were absorbing the laser, thus making very difficult to have precise information.
 This time we used 6 ultrasonic sensors to support our camera:s vision and prevent any minute detail, for example an insufficient turning angle, that could encounter our robot wich it could lead to it crash onto an obstacle.
 The position goes by: 1 on each side, 1 looking at angle of 45 degrees, 1 looking at angle of 135 degrees and finally 2 on the front of the car.

 Dimensions: